 A stroll through the narrow streets also reveals stately houses of worship, including 1726 Trinity Church, distinguished by its graceful spire, and Touro Synagogue, the oldest synagogue in America.
-Celebrating its 250th anniversary this year, Touro Synagogue has an Orthodox congregation of about 100.
+Touro Synagogue has an Orthodox congregation of about 100.
 One-hour tours combine a seated presentation in the synagogue, a Palladian Georgian masterpiece, with time in the Loeb Visitor Center for interactive exhibits on Jewish life in early America.

 At the Gothic-influenced St. Mary’s Catholic Church, Sen. John F. Kennedy and Jacqueline Bouvier were married in 1953.
 The glamorous First Lady grew up at her family’s Hammersmith Farm, an exclusive Ocean Drive estate where their wedding reception was held.
 JFK and Jackie vacationed there, using it as a “Summer White House.”
 The home, no longer in the family, is pointed out on tours.